 Eisenhower Matrix

 The matrix itself was first presented by Steven Covey in his book The 7 Habits of Highly Effective People, under the name Time Management Matrix.
-It is also known by alternative names as the Eisenhower Matrix or Eisenhower Box.
+It is also known as the Eisenhower Box.

 The matrix is often wrongly attributed to Dwight D. Eisenhower, the 34th President of the United States.
 Although Eisenhower didn’t define the matrix, it was inspired by his statement at the Address at the Second Assembly of the World Council of Churches in 1954: “I have two kinds of problems, the urgent and the important.
 The urgent are not important, and the important are never urgent.”
 This statement is also often wrongly explained as Eisenhower’s personal approach to time management and prioritization.
 During the speech, Eisenhower actually attributed the statement to Dr. J. Roscoe Miller, President of the Northwestern University, where the event took place.